 - Transfer the dough to your prepared banneton seam side up.
 Sprinkle the seam side with flour and cover the banneton securely.

 - Let the dough proof until almost double and cresting the banneton basket.
-This step can be done at room temperature (usually 2-4 hours) or in the refrigerator (4-12 hours).
+This step can be done at room temperature (usually 2 to 4 hours) or in the refrigerator (4 to 12 hours).

-- Preheat your oven to 450°.
-Place your Dutch oven in the center of the oven to preheat.
+- Preheat your oven to 450°F. Place your Dutch oven in the center of the oven to preheat.